 No matter how well you brush and floss your teeth, bacteria can still thrive in your gums.
 When undiagnosed and untreated, these bacteria can lead to bad breath, irritated gums, and even tooth loss.
 While gum disease is preventable, dentists have the training and technology needed to fully treat this gum disease.
-That’s part of why regular visits for preventive dental care are so important, and why your smile depends on healthy gums.

 Bacteria often live in the gums near the teeth, which is why examining your gums is the best way to identify any infection or disease.
 The most common signs of gum disease include redness, soreness, tenderness, or bleeding of the gums.
 Bad breath and loose teeth can also indicate gum disease, but sometimes there are no symptoms at all.
 That’s why we offer a thorough exam to identify such dental health issues before they become serious.